 Now, there is an important lesson here.
-When playing off suits such as these (ones where they split unequally between the closed hand and dummy).
+When playing off suits such as these (ones where they split unequally between our hand and dummy).
+The rule is:

-The rule is "Play the high cards from the short suit first".
+Play the high cards from the short suit first.

 Look at the Diamonds.
 If we (wrongly) start with the A we'd tangle the suit up.
-The first three Diamonds would be won with the A, then the Q, then the K and the lead would be where we don't want it - on table with the ◆J somewhat stranded in the closed hand.
+The first three Diamonds would be won with the A, then the Q, then the K and the lead would be where we don't want it - on table with the J somewhat stranded in the closed hand.
 Correct technique saves the day.
-Play off the •K first (the •Q will do if you feel strongly about it) then the •Q and then a Diamond to hand.
+Play off the K first (the Q will do if you feel strongly about it) then the Q and then a Diamond to hand.
 In this way we will always find ourselves in the right place at the right time.

 Once we have finished with Diamonds we turn our attention to Spades.
 How?
-By playing the •K first.
+By playing the ♠A first.
 Why?
 Allow us to repeat what we have just said.

-"Play the high cards from the short suit first".
+Play the high cards from the short suit first.

-In this case that's the \pm K rather than the \pm A, \pm Q or \pm J. Having taken the \pm K we now (easily) make the \pm A Q J that are lying in wait for us on the table.
+In this case that's the A rather than the K, Q or J. Having taken the A we now (easily) make the K Q J that are lying in wait for us on the table.